+Now, coming back to RBI Savings Bonds.
 Firstly, these are not new bonds.
-The Govt. withdrew 8% taxable bonds (2003) recently and has introduced these new 7.75% taxable bonds, 2018 in its place.
+The Govt. withdrew 8% taxable bonds (2003) in 2018 and introduced these new 7.75% taxable bonds, 2018 in its place.
 The earlier bonds had a maturity of 6 years.
 The new bonds mature in 7 years.

 Here is an infographic released by Ministry of Finance about these bonds.

 Almost, all the information about the bonds is available in the above infographic.
 There are still a few points that I should mention.